vemel/boto3_type_annotations/docs/README.md

 - `mypy` compatibility
 - Fully type annotated
-- No need to set types explicitly
+- No need to set types explicitly (depends on your IDE)
 - Generated types for return values and arguments
 - Added `ServiceResource` sub-collections
 - Support service-specific sub-modules